AaronJaegerVA/valip-knowledge/valip-knowledge.md

 The overview is the most important section of the PIA.
 A thorough and clear overview gives the reader the appropriate context to understand the responses in the PIA.
 The overview should contain the following elements:

-1 General Description
+## General Description
-A. What is the IT system name and the name of the program office that owns the IT system?
+1. What is the IT system name and the name of the program office that owns the IT system?
 VA Logistics Integration Platform (VALIP), VHA Health Enterprise & Logistics Management (HELM).
-B. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
+1. What is the business purpose of the program, IT system, or technology and how it relates to the program office and agency mission?
 VA established the Healthcare Environment and Logistics Management (HELM) program to lead the modernization of the VA supply chain product line.
 Recognizing the need for a DevSecOps platform to support modernization efforts, the VA Logistics Integration Platform (VALIP) was built as a single, data-driven, interoperable environm DevSecOps pipeline, composable microservice architecture, integrated data fabric, and Version date: October 1, 2023 security modernization serve as the foundation for modernizing the VA supply chain.
 This digital transformation is essential in enabling a modern, connected healthcare experience for veterans through faster, more secure, and costarchitecture is helping to streamline the distribution of medical supplies and equipment and yield significant cost savings.
 Its highly adaptable design not only facilitates modernization within the VA supply chain but also enhances compatibility with other